 The Frank R. Ferguson Scholarship Program was created in 1988 in recognition of the contributions made by Senator Ferguson in the Alaska State Legislature throughout his long career of public service to the residents of the state of Alaska and the Northwest Arctic Borough.

-This scholarship is for accredited academic schools and individual award may exceed $1,000 per semester or exceed $750 per quarter for full-time students, nor exceed $350.00 per semester or $200.00 per quarter for part-time students.
+This scholarship is for accredited academic schools and individual award may not exceed $2,000 per semester or exceed $1500 per quarter for full-time students, nor exceed $700.00 per semester or $400.00 per quarter for part-time students.
 Spring semester deadline is January 15, Summer semester deadline is June 1, and Fall semester deadline is August 15.
 Vocational/Technical School deadline is one week before class start date.

-For vocational or technical schools: No individual award may exceed $500 per training session under three months in length; nor exceed $1,000 per training session over three months in length.
+For vocational or technical schools: No individual award may exceed $1000 per training session under two months in length; nor exceed $2,000 per training session over two months in length.

 In conjunction with the requirements of this chapter the committee may take into consideration financial need, outstanding performance and community service in making its awards.

 Applicants are required to submit the following information (see application for more information):

 - TRANSCRIPTS: Copies of unofficial transcripts from high school or accredited equivalent, vocational or technical school, or college or university program.
 Student must maintain a 2.0 GPA or higher.
 GPA is based on the applicant’s latest cumulative grades received.

 - TWO LETTERS OF RECOMMENDATION for new applicants.

 - BUDGET: Use the Financial Need Sheet form in this application or provide a print out from the school or technical institution of the budget forecast.